hugobrenet/opensvc-collector-mcp/README.md

 The MCP server does not read Collector usernames or passwords from environment variables.
 Clients must pass `Authorization: Basic ...`; the server validates those credentials against the Collector before executing tools.

+In the Collector shared network namespace, do not point `OPENSVC_API_BASE_URL` to `127.0.0.1:8001`: that port is the uWSGI socket behind nginx, not an HTTP REST endpoint.
+Use nginx over HTTPS on `https://127.0.0.1/init/rest/api`.

 ## Tool Discovery